redbricksoftware/CDN-on-Prem/README.md

 # CDNonPrem
-Local CDN for on premise hosting
+Local CDN for on premise hosting.